Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

 ## M365 account

-There are two related M365 requirements.

-- There is a need for an M365 email account with a calendar to use.
+The M365 requirements are to set up an M365 email account with a calendar to use, plus the capability for the application to log into it.
+This process is fiddly, but that's the trouble with security.

-- In order for the applications to access that account, it is necessary to set up an application in the Microsoft sense.
+Before you start working through the process, you need to decide what OAuth2 flow to use, because we are in that kind of world.
+There are two choices, either [ROPC (Resource Owner Password Credentials) flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth-ropc), or [client credentials flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow).
+The pros and cons of these methods are as follows.

+- Using ROPC is simpler.
+However, it means you must turn off MFA for the email account you use, and will pass the user account password around.

+- Using client credentials is a little more complex to set up, but avoids the above disadvantages.

+If this is all Greek to you, then you are very lucky to have been spared understanding OAuth2, and you should follow this flow.

+- If you cannot turn off MFA, use client credentials.

+- Otherwise, use ROPC.

+Good - we have a decision.
+Remember it.

+### Process overview

 Setting this up requires three steps.